vleguenn/PyNEMO/Python/docs/source/installation.rst

 Using conda. pyNEMO supports Win64, OSX and Linux. for other operating systems please build from source.

-.. note:: It is recommended to create a seperate environment for pyNEMO.
+.. note:: It is recommended to create a seperate virtual environment for pyNEMO.
 Please follow the instruction on doing this at http://www.continuum.io/blog/conda

 ::